elastic/kibana/rfcs/text/0009_screenshot_mode_service.md

  - Canvas

 Kibana UI code should be aware when the page is rendering for the purpose of capturing a screenshot.
-This ability would improve the quality of the Kibana Reporting feature for a few reasons:
+There should be a service to interact with low-level code for providing that awareness.
+Reporting would interact with this service to improve the quality of the Kibana Reporting feature for a few reasons:

  - Fewer objects in the headless browser memory since interactive code doesn't run
  - Fewer API requests made by the headless browser for features that don't apply in a non-interactive context

 **Screenshot mode service**

-At a high level, the application can support that awareness through a customized URL for screenshot reports.
-Canvas demonstrates a great implementation of this today.
-However, Canvas has dependencies on other UI plugins, and can not control how they render or what type of network requests they send.
-Those plugins, and lower-level plugins that run on every page, do not have a way to control themselves when the page is rendering for taking a screenshot.
+The Reporting-enabled applications should use the recommended practice of having a customized URL for Reporting.
+The customized URL renders without UI features like navigation, auto-complete, and anything else that wouldn't make sense for non-interactive pages.

+However, applications are one piece of the UI code in a browser, and they have dependencies on other UI plugins.
+Apps can't control plugins and other things that Kibana loads in the browser.

 This RFC proposes a Screenshot Mode Service as a low-level plugin that allows other plugins (UI code) to make choices when the page is rendering for a screenshot.